Actindo-AG/Documentation/EDI/Operation/04_ManageLineItemsFileStt.md

 ## Get line item segments

 Get the line item segments of an EDIFACT message in order to be able to fill them.
-Example: The document position number is a variable value that must differ for line item.
 You can add constant values as well as strings that are to be determined via attribute mapping later.

 #### Prerequisites

 - You have the message specification of your business partner at hand.
 - You have created the basic definition settings for the line items for this type of message and business partner, see [Create basic definition settings](./01_ManageDefinitions.md#create-basic-definition-settings).
+- You have prepared the line item export in the header file definition, see [Prepare line item export](./02_ManageHeaderFileSett.md#prepare-line-item-export).

 #### Procedure